RaspInLoop/docker-board-emulation/README.md

 # docker-board-emulation
 Repo of all supported board.
-Each borad is emulated in a adockerd container
+Each board is emulated in a docker container